king-millez/snapmap-archiver/README.md

 # snapmap-archiver

-A tool written in Python to download all Snapmaps content from a specific geolocation.
+A tool written in Python to download all Snapmaps content from a specific location.

 ![snapmap-archiver splash](/.github/img/Splash.png)